Arjun4522/Rusty-Calculator/README.md

 This is a simple calculator program written in Rust.
 It allows users to input two numbers and perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

+## Features

+- Takes user input for two numbers
+- Supports the following operations:
+  - Addition (+)
+  - Subtraction (-)
+  - Multiplication (*)
+  - Division (/)
+- Provides error handling for invalid inputs
+- Allows users to quit the program by entering 'q'

 ## Installing Rust

 If you’re using Linux, open a terminal and enter the following command: